CKI-project/meta/reporting_design.md

 #### Input directory

-* "kernel.tar.gz" - the built kernel tarball
+* "build.kernel.tar.gz" - the built kernel tarball

   TODO: Describe minimal requirements to the tarball, so that we can substitute this with a minimal "kernel" for testing.